Seeed-Studio/wiki-documents/docs/Grove-High_Temperature_Sensor.md

 #### Software

 - Step 1.
 Follow [Setting Software](https://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/setting-software/) to configure the development environment.
 - Step 2.
+Follow [Updating the Firmware](https://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/updating-firmware/) to update the newest firmware of GrovePi.

+!!!Tip
+    In this wiki we use the path **~/GrovePi/** instead of **/home/pi/Desktop/GrovePi**, you need to make sure Step 2 and Step 3 use the same path.

+!!!Note
+    We firmly suggest you to update the firmware, or for some sensors you may get errors.

+- Step 3.
 Git clone the Github repository.

 ```
 cd ~
 git clone https://github.com/DexterInd/GrovePi.git

 ```
-- Step 3.
+- Step 4.
 Excute below commands to use the ultrasonic_ranger to meansure the distance.

 ```
 cd ~/GrovePi/Software/Python/grove_hightemperature_sensor